All Episodes

 Thanks.

-Okay, let's go to play a videos.
+Okay, let's go to player videos.

-Um, I think it's time to start advocating for legal removal of mainstream media companies.
+I think it's time to start advocating for legal removal of mainstream media companies.

-Uh so they should be removed.
+So they should be removed.

 I said exactly that.